-The Skills for Researching and Transforming Food Systems module aims to equip you with the research methods and analytical techniques used in sustainability research, the capabilities individuals require to lead change in the food system, and tools and skills required in the food industry.
+Through this Masters you will have the chance to become familiar with the research methods and analytical techniques used in sustainability research, the capabilities individuals require to lead change in the food system, and tools and skills required in the food industry.

-The Food Systems Fieldtrip module will expose you to the realities of food production in a developing country context.
+During the fieldtrip you will witness the realities of food production in a developing country context.
 You’ll gain first-hand experience of the challenges in balancing the three domains of sustainability (environment, people, and economy) and the implications of a globalised food system.
 The cost of the fieldtrip is covered in the course fee.

 On completion of this course, you’ll be able to:

 demonstrate a sophisticated understanding of concepts, information and techniques at the forefront of one or several related disciplines investigating food systems sustainability.

 apply systems thinking approaches to critically and creatively evaluate the complexity, current and future challenges, research and advanced scholarship in food systems;